bikegirl/NLP-Nitro/README.md

 ### Main

-Client Program calls complexifier GUI interface for the user.
+This is not the main method.
+File is called Main.py.
+ComplexifierGUI helper function the has a ComplexiferGUI object to call run GUI method.

 ### ComplexifierGUI Class

-Serves as a graphical user interface between the User and implementation details of the program.
+Serves as a graphical user interface between the User in order to hide implementation details of the program.
 The class has 2 instance variables: called __application_window that displays the title for the TextWidget and __text_complexifier which is a TextComplifier object.
-For all intents and purposes you can think of ComplexifierGUI Class as the main as well, (helper function to main), as main is called through the GUI or via GUI.
+For all intents and purposes you can think of ComplexifierGUI Class as codependent with main, (helper function of main), as main is called through the GUI or via GUI.

-Methods include __complexify_and_display_text and run_complexifier_GUI.  __complexify_and_display_text will display the output vector un by run_complexifier_GUI and run_complexifier GUI will return the output vector after processing to be displayed to the GUI.
+Methods include __complexify_and_display_text and run_complexifier_GUI.
+-__complexify_and_display_text will display the output vector un by run_complexifier_GUI
+- run_complexifier GUI will return the output vector after processing to be displayed to the GUI.

+### TextComplexifier Class

+This is the main method by all conventional standards.
+Text complexifier is where the *magic* all begins by providing a method to take in a String (sequence of text) and returning a new piece of text.
+Carefully selected parts of speech (nouns, verbs, adjectives, and adverbs) are substituted for more complicated synonyms based off a complexity score while preserving the meaning of the overall message.

+TextComplexifier Class takes in a SpaCyParser Object and a WordSubstitutor Object in order to access methods needed to complexify text.
+TextComplexifier has two methods: __vec_to_string and complexify_text.
+- __vec_to_string helper method to convert a vector of strings and punctuation to one single string
+- complexify_text a method that takes in a text and returns a string with a higher complexity score while preserving the meaning.